JEThornley/COMM420/content/project/Final Pitch/index.md

 ---
 title: Final Pitch
 author: Smith School of Business, Queen's University
-summary: This assignment is due Dec 4, 2020 at 11:59 PM.
+summary: <a href="https://smithlearning.ca/d2l/le/content/430744/viewContent/2668267/View" style="text-decoration:>- none;" target="_blank">This assignment is due Dec 4, 2020 at 11:59 PM.
 This assignment is worth 30% of your final grade and is to be completed in groups.
-The final report must be submitted on D2L.
+The final report must be submitted on D2L.</a>
 tags:
 - finalpitch
 date: "2016-04-27T00:00:00Z"